 Your StrideLinx Cloud account is used to authenticate yourself to our systems.
 In the first place, you use a username (i.e. an email address) and a password to log in.
 It is crucial that you choose a password that is hard to guess, long and unique.
 Generally speaking, to be safe you need a password that is at least 12-15 characters long.
 See how to register with a password or how to change the password of an existing account.

 Besides a strong password, it is recommended to enable two-factor authentication (2FA).
 This means that you not only need a username and password to log in, but also a one-time code that can be generated with a specific mobile phone.
 See how to set up 2FA for your account and how to enforce 2FA for all users in your company for additional details.

-Every time you log in the StrideLinx Cloud, you request a temporary Access Token, which can be used for up to one week, meaning you do not need to enter your credentials every time you access the StrideLinx Cloud on the same device.
+Every time you log in the StrideLinx Cloud, you request a temporary Access Token, which can be used for up to 24 hours or 30 days (depending on the option [Keep me logged in], meaning you do not need to enter your credentials every time you access the StrideLinx Cloud on the same device.
 It is good policy to regularly sanitise which Access Tokens are active for your account.
 You can do this through the following steps:

 - Go to the StrideLinx Cloud if you're not already there.

 - Click on your account name, then [My profile].

 - Go to [Login and security] and choose which sign in you would like to remove.